joshfrench/om-wiki-fork/Basic-Tutorial.md

 This tutorial is optimized for usage with
 [Light Table](http://www.lighttable.com/).

-This tutorial assumes familiarity with Clojure or ClojureScript.
-If you are not familiar, we recommend going through the [ClojureScript tutorial for Light Table](http://github.com/swannodette/lt-cljs-tutorial) first.
+It also assumes familiarity with Clojure or ClojureScript.
+If you are not familiar with them, we recommend going through the [ClojureScript tutorial for Light Table](http://github.com/swannodette/lt-cljs-tutorial) first.